EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 ### Hostnames

 By default, `tpaexec configure` randomly selects as many hostnames as it needs from a pre-approved list of several dozen names.
-This value is enough for most clusters.
+This selection is enough for most clusters.

 Specify `--hostnames-from <filename>` to select hostnames from a file